 Training, qualifications & experience

-Along side my private practice I also work as a school counsellor working with primary and secondary school children.
+Along side my private practice I also work as a school counsellor working with secondary school children.

 I also work for a pupil referral unit offering counselling to parents and their children who can't attend mainstream school, this has given me a wide variety of people to work with and a varied and complex set of emotional issues to work through with my clients such as depression, anxiety, anger, low self esteem, bereavement, abuse and trauma.